budmitr/CarND-Vehicle-Detection/README.md

 * more pixpercell produced more accuracy; best results I got with 16
 * cells per block value of 2 gives best results

+Resulting accuraci for GradientBoostingClassifier:
+* train set -- 0.985168630638
+* test set -- 0.968309859155

+Of course, there is a lot of space for tuning classifier parameters, but this accuracy is good enough.

 Below is an example of images with chosen HOG parameters (`HOG_ORIENT = 10`, `HOG_PPC = 16`, `HOG_CPB = 2`)
 ![Vehicles](readme_files/hog-vehicle.png)
 ![Non-vehicles](readme_files/hog-nonvehicle.png)